sportdeath/audio_transport/README.md

 # Audio Transport

-This code implements a novel audio effect for transitioning between audio signals that we call "audio transport".
+This code implements a novel effect for transitioning between audio signals that we call "audio transport".
 As an interpolation parameter is changed, the pitches in one signal slide to the pitches in the other, producing a portamento, or musical glide.
 The assignment of pitches in one sound to pitches in the other is accomplished by solving a 1-dimensional optimal transport problem.

 The effect is described in [this paper](https://arxiv.org/abs/1906.06763).
 Audio examples can be found [here](https://soundcloud.com/audio_transport), or click on the image below for a video demonstration:

 [![video](https://live.staticflickr.com/65535/49050087898_a81680c7cb_o_d.png)](https://www.youtube.com/watch?v=LXqZMKXSPJo)

 This code provides the *static* effect, meaning it provides an executable that takes two audio files as input and combines the two using the effect to produce and output audio file.
-The code demonstrated in the video that uses the effect *live*, uses the functions provided by this library to apply the effect to [portaudio](http://www.portaudio.com/) streams.
+The code demonstrated in the video that uses the effect *live* uses the functions provided by this library on [portaudio](http://www.portaudio.com/) streams.
 The live code is super hacky and you could probably make something much better, which is why I haven't included it here.
 But if you really want it, I can send it to you.
 All of the important stuff is in this library.

 ## Usage